Statutory Sick Pay calculator

 This way helps both employers and employees understand their responsibilities for sick pay when someone needs time off due to illness or injury, keeping it fair for everyone.

 Use our SSP calculator to quickly and easily work out daily entitlements.
 It calculates the amount owed based on the weekly SSP rate and the number of qualifying days.
-With the 2025/26 tax year approaching, this tool is more important than ever to help you stay compliant with the changing rules.

 All you need to do is enter the information, like periods of sickness and qualifying days, into this tool and you’ll get instant results for your SSP calculations.
 This is a big time saver and can help cut down the risk of mistakes – good news for both employers and employees.